pozzo-research-group/Automation-Hardware/Cartridge Sample Holder for SAS Experiments/SAXS-USAXS Liquids 48 well plate holder/README.md

 <img src="USAXS_SampleHolder_2.png" alt="Trulli" style="width:75%">
 <figcaption align = "center"><b>Cartridge holder has the same dimensions as a standard well plate and may therefore be used in liquid handling platforms, such as the OT-2 pictured here. </b></figcaption>
 </figure>

+## Misc.
+- Alternative file formats are available upon request.
+- We have had issues with new batches of o-rings not fitting in the center piece despite ordering the same part number and using the same files and procedure for 3D printing the center piece.
+Future revision to the O-ring source or the size of the O-ring grooves is pending.
+- Testing for leaks between wells and out of the cartridge itself is essential.
+We recommend filling wells with an alternating pattern of water and water with food dye added to help identify problematic areas.